JSM2512/RAG-Assistant/README.md

-# 💬 LangChain RAG Chat App (LangChain + OpenAI + Groq + Streamlit + LangSmith)
+# 💬 LangChain RAG Chat App
+(LangChain + OpenAI + Groq + Streamlit + LangSmith)

-This is a simple Retrieval-Augmented Generation (RAG) chat application built using **LangChain**, **OpenAI**, **Groq**, **Streamlit** and **LangSmith**.
+This is an easy-to-use Retrieval-Augmented Generation (RAG) chat app built with **LangChain**, **OpenAI**, **Groq**, **Streamlit**, and **LangSmith** for monitoring.

-It allows you to:
+Features include:
-- 💬 Ask general questions to AI models (OpenAI or Groq)
+- 💬 Conversing with powerful AI models from OpenAI or Groq
-- 📄 Upload PDF or TXT documents
+- 📄 Uploading PDFs or TXT files to provide custom knowledge
-- 🧠 Get context-aware answers using document-based retrieval
+- 🧠 Receiving precise, context-aware answers using document retrieval
+- 📊 Integrated LangSmith tracing for debugging and performance insights

 ---

 ## 🧰 Features

-- 🔷 Supports OpenAI models (GPT-4, GPT-4-turbo, GPT-4o)
+- 🔷 Supports popular OpenAI models: GPT-4, GPT-4-turbo, GPT-4o
-- 🟡 Supports Groq models (LLaMA3, Mistral, Gemma)
+- 🟡 Integrates Groq models like Deepseek LLaMA3, Gemma, and Mistral
-- 📚 Upload multiple PDFs or TXT files
+- 📚 Upload multiple PDF and TXT documents for custom context
-- 🔍 Automatic document chunking and vector storage using FAISS
+- 🔍 Automatic document splitting and embedding with FAISS vector store
-- 🤖 Intelligent context-aware responses
+- 🧠 Retrieval-Augmented Generation (RAG) for context-aware, accurate answers
-- ✅ Works with or without uploaded documents
+- ✅ Fully functional whether or not documents are uploaded
+- 📊 Built-in LangSmith integration for monitoring, tracing, and debugging model calls
+- ⚡ Streamlit-powered interactive UI for fast prototyping and usage

 ---